pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-allure-adaptor`                    Plugin for py.test to generate allure xml reports                                                                                                                         Jan 10, 2018    N/A                    pytest (>=2.7.3)
    :pypi:`pytest-allure-adaptor2`                   Plugin for py.test to generate allure xml reports                                                                                                                         Oct 14, 2020    N/A                    pytest (>=2.7.3)
    :pypi:`pytest-allure-dsl`                        pytest plugin to test case doc string dls instructions                                                                                                                    Oct 25, 2020    4 - Beta               pytest
+   :pypi:`pytest-allure-spec-coverage`              The pytest plugin aimed to display test coverage of the specs(requirements) in Allure                                                                                     Oct 26, 2021    N/A                    pytest
    :pypi:`pytest-alphamoon`                         Static code checks used at Alphamoon                                                                                                                                      Oct 21, 2021    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-android`                           This fixture provides a configured "driver" for Android Automated Testing, using uiautomator2.
 Feb 21, 2019    3 - Alpha              pytest
    :pypi:`pytest-anki`                              A pytest plugin for testing Anki add-ons                                                                                                                                  Oct 14, 2021    4 - Beta               pytest (>=3.5.0)